 1.00

-To appreciate the scale of this change, it’s essential to understand the different philosophies behind the two programs.
-This isn’t just a merger; it’s a transformation of what’s possible for HawaiianMiles members.
+To understand the foundation of the new Atmos Rewards, it’s helpful to look at the philosophies of the two legacy programs it combines.
+This isn’t just a merger; it’s a transformation of what’s possible for former HawaiianMiles members.

 Hawaiian Airlines logo